Supplemental Nutrition Assistance Program: Later participation milestones

 In December 1979, participation surpassed 20 million.
 In March 1994, participation hit a new high of 28 million.

-1996 welfare reform and subsequent amendments
+1996 welfare reform

 By 1994, FSP's program enrollment seemed to see growth once more, with an enrollment of 27 million people.
-By 1996, President Clinton's Personal Responsibility and Work Opportunity Reconciliation Act restricted eligibility even further, reinforced even stronger working requirements, restricted given benefits, and increased penalties for non-compliance.
+By 1996, the Responsibility and Work Opportunity Reconciliation Act restricted eligibility even further, reinforced even stronger working requirements, restricted given benefits, and increased penalties for non-compliance.

 The mid-1990s was a period of welfare reform.
 Prior to 1996, the rules for the cash welfare program, Aid to Families with Dependent Children (AFDC), were waived for many states.
 With the enactment of the 1996 welfare reform act, called the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA), AFDC, an entitlement program, was replaced with a new block grant to states called Temporary Assistance to Needy Families (TANF).

 Although the Food Stamp Program was reauthorized in the 1996 Farm Bill, the 1996 welfare reform made several changes to the program, including: